MarcFrankfurt/Bioweb3D/README.md

 ## 2.)
 Start [BioWeb3D](http://www.ebi.ac.uk/~jbpettit/bioWeb3D/) java software

-**2.1) Load the dataset file into the software** You see a grey mountain of connected data points (arrest figures of the same year of all the different age groups are connected)
+**2.1) Load the arrest-dataset.jason file into the software** You see a grey mountain of connected data points (arrest figures of the same year of all the different age groups are connected)

 x axis: years from 1981 to 2010